yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 Running Wic in raw mode allows you to specify all the partitions through the ``wic`` command line.
 The primary use for raw mode is if you have built your kernel outside of the Yocto Project :term:`Build Directory`.
 In other words, you can point to arbitrary kernel, root filesystem locations, and so forth.
-Contrast this behavior with cooked mode where Wic looks in the Build Directory (e.g. ``tmp/deploy/images/``\ machine).
+Contrast this behavior with cooked mode where Wic looks in the :term:`Build Directory` (e.g. ``tmp/deploy/images/``\ machine).

 The general form of the ``wic`` command in raw mode is::